trxcllnt/sccache/docs/Distributed.md

 # Use the known settings for Mozilla OAuth2 token validation
 client_auth = { type = "mozilla" }

-# Will forward the valid JWT token onto another URL in the `Bearer` header, with a
+# Will forward the client token onto another URL in the `Bearer` header, with a
 # success response indicating the token is valid.
 Optional `cache_secs` how long
 # to cache successful authentication for.
 client_auth = { type = "proxy_token", url = "...", cache_secs = 60 }